Generalized Out-of-Distribution Detection and Beyond in Vision Language Model Era: A Survey: Overview of Each Problem in VLM Era

-\keypoint{Benchmark} Most works on CLIP-based AD tackle industrial inspection~\cite{mvtec19cvpr,rlad20eccv,healthmonitor18health}.
-As for the benchmarks, besides the common MVTec-AD dataset~\cite{mvtec19cvpr}, the more challenging dataset VisA~\cite{zou2022spot} has been newly employed~\cite{jeong2023winclip}.
+\keypoint{Benchmark} Most works on VLM-based AD tackle industrial inspection~\citep{mvtec19cvpr,rlad20eccv,healthmonitor18health}.
+As for the benchmarks, MVTec-AD dataset~\citep{mvtec19cvpr} and VisA dataset~\citep{zou2022spot} are commonly used.
+MVTEC-AD includes 15 classes including 5 different texture categories and 10 different object categories with totally 5,354 high-resolution images.
+VisA covers 12 objects such as in 3 domain consisting of 10,821 high-resolution color images.
 The VisA benchmark includes objects with complex structures such as printed circuit boards and multiple instances with different locations within a single view, making it one of the most challenging datasets currently available in the open datasets.
-Since the pioneering work in CLIP-based AD (\ie WinCLIP~\cite{jeong2023winclip}) used MVTec-AD and VisA, many subsequent works have also used these datasets~\cite{chen2023aprilgan, li2024promptad, gu2024filo}.
+As for other datasets, KSDD~\citep{tabernik2020segmentation}, BTAD~\citep{mishra2021vt}, and MPDD~\citep{jezek2021deep} are often used.
+However, apart from MVTec-AD and VisA, the datasets used vary depending on the papers~\citep{yang2024promptable, cao2024adaclip, qu2024vcp, li2025one}.